Photography competitions are a brilliant way to showcase your skills over a range of different genres.

 They ask that your entry should not be altered in any desktop image processing program such as Photoshop – but it’s OK to use any IOS apps – they really want to keep the heart of the photography competition all about showcasing how good iPhone and iPad photography is.

 The Taylor Wessing Photographic Portrait Prize continues to inspire photographers throughout the world.
 For many years, working together with the National Portrait Gallery in the UK, they have helped to create a platform that showcases the best in photographic talent.

-There are two stages to the photography competition.
+There are two stages to the portrait photography competition.
 Firstly your images (6 maximum) are submitted digitally and those who are lucky enough to reach stage 2 must submit those images in print (along with a written bio and model release forms) for further consideration.

 The rules for the Taylor Wessing Portrait Award does not state that only UK residents can apply for the photography competition.

 The Monochrome Awards is primarily aimed at people for whom photography is a passion and a way of life.
 It is a platform where professionals and amateurs can enter their shots.

 There are over 12 categories (Abstract, Architecture, Conceptual, Fashion / Beauty, Fine Art, Landscapes, Nature, Nude, Photojournalism, Photomanipulation, Portrait, Street, Wildlife) allowing entrants to hone their images to a specific area of black and white photography.

 But it’s not just black and white, they do accept toned images (like sepia, selenium, etc.).